samthebest/dump/sams-scala-tutorial/platonic-programming.md

 ## 9. Test Complexity Principle

-The principles 1 - 8 but applied to the tests.
+Principles 1 to 8 but applied to the tests.

 Note that test complexity comes way way after everything else.
 Please see Long Justifications.